Steep Rise in Bankruptcy Cases

 Claims against the aforesaid transactions can be brought in both reorganisation and bankruptcy proceedings.

-This chapter introduces trends and developments in Chinese bankruptcy law in 2020, divided into three parts.
-The first part reviews the negative impact of COVID-19 and the international situation on the financial markets and emphasises that the debt crisis in the automobile industry, real estate companies and financial institutions deserves attention.
-The second part points out that the adoption of the Civil Code will have a far-reaching impact on the implementation of bankruptcy law, and discusses areas in which China has made progress, such as, the individual bankruptcy system, the pre-packaged system and the establishment of the unified co-ordination mechanism linking the government and the courts.
-The third part describes the development of bankruptcy practitioners, including the professionalisation of trials and the widespread establishment of bankruptcy administrators' associations.
-In general, although China's bankruptcy legislation is still evolving in 2020, it has made remarkable progress.
+This article introduces the trends and developments in Chinese bankruptcy law from late 2020 and into 2021, divided into three parts.
+The first part reviews many impacts of the complicated situation in the financial markets and emphasises that the debt crisis in public listed companies and their holding companies/parent companies, the new energy automobile industry, real estate companies and local investment institutions deserves attention.
+The second part discusses areas in which China has made progress, such as the revision of the bankruptcy law, the individual bankruptcy system, and the results achieved in the field of cross-border bankruptcy.
+The third part describes the development of bankruptcy practitioners, including the professionalisation of trials and the widespread establishment of bankruptcy administrators' associations and bankruptcy law research associations.

 Notable key industries